hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/docker.rst

 way to interact with validators or validator networks.

 Log into the client container by opening a new terminal window and running the following command.
-Note that ``sawtooth-client-default`` specifies the client container name.
+Note that ``sawtooth-shell-default`` specifies the client container name.

 .. code-block:: console

-  % docker exec -it sawtooth-client-default bash
+  % docker exec -it sawtooth-shell-default bash

 ..
 Important::